History

 -

-Assessments mirror those skills required at GCSE.
-The assessments are robust and highlight any deficiencies in skills that staff can quickly act upon to improve knowledge and understanding in order for students to make progress through further studies.
+Biannual formal assessments check whether or not students know more and are able to remember more.
+The assessments are robust and highlight any deficiencies in skills that staff can quickly act upon to improve knowledge and understanding in order for students to make sustained progress over time.

 How do we know if we have a successful curriculum?